 4. The Stranger Beside Me: Ted Bundy: The Shocking Inside Story

 This book talks about the life of Ted Bundy.
 Ann Rule writes the more pulpy true crime stuff.
 So it is the easier-to-digest thing you’re going to get.
 The reason why this book comes so highly is because of the personal aspect.
-The author is in quite a unique position to tell Ted Bundy’s story.
+The author is uniquely positioned to tell Ted Bundy’s story.
 She knew Bundy as a friend.
 They worked together at a suicide hotline before he killed young women.
 So, she thought she knew him and his falseness.

 Bundy was one of the worst serial killers in US history.
-If you are after a very pacey read or a bit more depth, this is a great book with a good overview of Bundy’s life and crimes.
+This is an excellent book with a good overview of Bundy’s life and crimes if you are after a very pacey read or a bit more depth.
 Some people struggle with true crime, but it’s not quite as vicious as it can come across in other true crime books.
-The details scene and character behavior are very similar to Criminal Minds.
-If you like the thriller side of it, you might find that you’ll enjoy this.
+The scene details and character behavior are very similar to Criminal Minds.
+If you like the thriller side of it, you might find that you’ll enjoy it.

 Author: Ann Rule